ckglidden/UPCH-species-distribution-tutorial/README.md

 // Define a Google Drive output folder
-//if this folder does not alread exist, this code will create the folder in your google drive var driverFolder = 'GEEexports';
+//if this folder does not already exist, this code will create the folder in your google drive var driverFolder = 'GEEexports';

 /**